¿A quién le importa?: Fangoria's music video

 Fangoria's music video was shot at Benidorm.
 The video is basically a theater play, starring Alaska using five different sets of clothing.
 A group compose of 28 energetic people dancing in the "play".
-This video is a tribute to the New Year's eve television variety shows.
+This video is a tribute to the New Year's Eve television variety shows.

 Thalía version

-In 2002 Latin Mexican pop singer Thalía covered the song in her 2002 self-titled studio album, with an accompanying music video.
+In 2002, Mexican pop recording artist Thalía covered the song from her self-titled studio album as its third single, along with an accompanying music video.
 The music video for the song was shot in black and white and directed by Jeb Brien and shot in Manhattan, New York City, in the "Frying Pan" ship.
 In the video, Thalía has a punk look, and performs her song in a gay club.
 Miri Ben-Ari, who plays the violin in the song, also makes a cameo in the video.
 Amanda Lepore and DJ Keoki (of Club Kids fame) also make an appearance.
 The video was first aired in the fall of 2002.
-In December 2003, Thalía was invited to the Jingle Ball along with other artists such as Jennifer Lopez, Britney Spears, Kelly Clarkson, Beyonce, Sean Paul, and Simple Plan and where she was the first of nine artists to sing where she performed the song along with her hits "Dance Dance (The Mexican)", "I Want You", and "Baby, I'm in Love".
+In December 2003, Thalía was invited to the Jingle Ball along with other artists such as Jennifer Lopez, Britney Spears, Kelly Clarkson, Beyoncé, Sean Paul, and Simple Plan and where she was the first of nine artists to sing where she performed the song along with her hits "Dance Dance (The Mexican)", "I Want You", and "Baby, I'm in Love".
 Thalía also performed the song at the 2003 Latin Grammy Awards where she was nominated for Best Female Pop Vocal Album.